 Kung fu - isn't an actual style, the literal meaning of Kung fu [gongfu] is to develop skill through time and effort.
 Most commonly in the west the term is used to mean Chinese martial arts [Wushu].
 I use this term in my teaching because I built a lot of my foundation in Chinese martial arts and have also (like the literal definition) continued to study many other styles over the years in an effort to always improve my knowledge, abilities and teaching.

+Finding the right school: If you are looking to study martial arts don't just go to the closest school, you need to find the right fit as their is a huge diference from style to style.
 The best way to evaluate which martial art is right for you is to compare what your goals are with those of the teacher.
 There are four primary ways that martial arts can be taught.
 Many styles will combine these four but the instructor must always make choices on what to emphasize and spend class time on as there is limited time.
-So it's important that students think about their own priorities and pick schools and teachers that have similar goals.
+So it's important that students think about their own priorities and pick schools and teachers that have the same goals.
 Keeping in mind that many instructors will claim to teach all of these, but what percentage of the instruction is spent on each area is important.
 For example a class that spends 80% of it's time on working out (cardio,stretching, Etc.) and 20% on self defense is quite different then one that does 80% on self defense.
 There is not a correct mix, your interests and goals will determine what is correct for you.